 Because the Trump administration was seeking to trim the State Department and cut back on its engagement overseas, filling these posts has not been an immediate priority.
 As well as vacancies overseas, the administration has had many positions to fill in Washington.

-Professor John Langmore at the University of Melbourne said that from his experience in dealing with government officials abroad, it is likely many potential ambassadorial candidates in North America and Europe may not see Australia as a particularly desirable posting.
-Many high-ranking officials would prefer postings which are perceived to be more prestigious, such as London, Berlin, Tokyo or the UN.
+Professor John Langmore at the University of Melbourne, a former member of the federal parliament and director of the United Nations Division for Social Policy and Development in New York, said that from his experience in dealing with government officials abroad, it is likely many potential ambassadorial candidates in North America and Europe may not see Australia as a particularly desirable posting.
+Many high-ranking officials would prefer postings which are perceived to be more prestigious such as London, Berlin, Tokyo or the United Nations.
 Australia is also likely a relatively expensive posting for many countries, and prolonging vacancies could be a cost-saving measure for cash-strapped states.

 Does it matter if ambassadorial posts are left vacant?

 It is preferable to have ambassadorial posts filled, but vacancies are not necessarily devastating for bilateral relations between states.

 “As a general rule, I would say that it does matter,” said Professor Langmore.
 “Because it’s important that, in our dealings with any country, we have mature, informed intermediaries.
 And that’s what a good ambassador is supposed to be.”
 But in cases where a chargé d’affaires is a career diplomat and is acting in a role that may be filled by someone who is a political appointment or donor to a political campaign, they may well be more qualified than an ambassador.

 In a time of heightened international activity when states are dealing with so many competing conflicts and concerns, it is something of a luxury to not have to worry about bilateral relations with a relatively stable country like Australia.